iamnotmuthu/BasicNode/README.md

 to go to specific place in code, add statement debugger in js file. on c, ctrl flows through and directly stops in  debugger line. repl-> gives current value of objects.(while in debug mode), can change value of method calls and verify if working fine.
+<h2>debug in browser</h2>
+node --inspect-brk --> will help to debug the app in chrome devtools. can create break points by click on license same debugger stmt also works</br>
+chrome://inspect is the url to connect to browser dev tool